Ahaneith

 Ahaneith was an ancient Egyptian woman, who lived during the First Dynasty of Egypt.
-She was named after goddess Neith.
+She was named after the goddess Neith.

 The First Dynasty pharaoh Djet was buried in tomb Z in Umm el-Qa'ab and there is a stele bearing Ahaneith's name in that tomb.
 The stele is named UC 14268.
 Whether Ahaneith was the wife of the king, a royal official or a relative of the king, is not known.